misael1310/Discute/README.md

 - Working microphone for voice input
 - Valid Groq API key

+## 🔒 Security Best Practices

+- API keys are securely stored in environment variables using a `.env` file
+- Never commit `.env` files to version control; they are automatically ignored by `.gitignore`
+- If you prefer not to use `.env`, you can enter the API key directly in the app, but this is less secure for repeated use

-## 📚 Usage Guide
+##  Usage Guide

 1. **Initial Setup**:
      - Launch the application with `streamlit run app.py`
+     - If you configured the `.env` file with your Groq API key, it will be loaded automatically
-    - Enter your Groq API key in the dedicated field
+     - Otherwise, enter your Groq API key in the provided field

 2. **Context Generation**:
     - Describe a situation or use the random generator